JJ/granada-off/text/geekery.md

 Once again, not much to see there.
 You will have to ask for an appointment and then probably a commercial person will give you the company spiel.
-If you peek into the building, you will see lots of desks with computers and people busy with it.
+If you peek into the building, you will see lots of desks with computers and people busy with them.
 They have an interesting data center and also very exciting credit prediction technology.

->And I know this because we were the origin of that technology through a contract between them and our university.
+>And I know this because we were the origin of that technology through
+>a contract between them and our university, which I participated in.

-But algorithms do not a high visual impact, although they have all kind of other impacts when your company is the target of the prediction.
+But algorithms do not have a high visual impact, although they have all kind of other impacts when your company is the target of the prediction.
 Maybe the best is to be in one of the cafés around it at coffee time, around 10-11 AM, and listen to their geek conversation or just watch their demeanor, which is probably similar to every other tech company in the world except for the fact that they go outside to have a coffee.
-Try to make out who are the executives, who are the commercial, who man customer supports, and who is in the basement manhandling the computers that make everything work or programming them.
+Try to make out who are the executives, who are the commercial, which ones of them man customer support, and who is in the basement manhandling the computers that make everything work or programming them.

-And, while you are at it, you might see the signs for one such "Spiral startups", in another glass building, right by its side.
+And, while you are at it, you might see the signs for one such "Spiral startups", in another glass building, right by its side, in fact, on top of one of the cafeterias.
 You might even be able to watch it from outside the shuttered spaces, because it closed a while ago, signaling the onset of the bursting of the coworking bubble in